LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/phylogeny_based.rst

 Now that we have our taxonomised tree, we can infer the OTU classification.
 This is performed with another R script, **treedentify**, and the logic here is very straightforward: the script looks at the parent nodes of each OTU, and assigns the OTU the taxonomy of the most recent parent node with any taxonomy.

-..
-A slight complexity here: these tools only know what we tell them.
+.. note:: A slight complexity here: these tools only know what we tell them.
 If you took a random tip in the taxonomised tree and looked at all of its parent nodes, you'll see that only some of the taxonomy is present.
 We might be missing order-level or even family-level taxonomy if our phylogeny doesn't closely match the taxonomy, even if we have an ancestral node with a genus-level identification.
 However, if we can infer that an OTU belongs to a genus, it of course also belongs to the corresponding family, order, etc, and we want that information!

 Run this as follows.
 We suggest you use as ``input.tre`` the first taxonomised tree you generated, without strict taxonomisation.

 .. parsed-literal::

-	treedentify.R -p :var:`input.tre` -e ^otu -u -o `output.csv`
+	treedentify.R -p :var:`input.tre` -e ^otu -u -o :var:`output.csv`

 The ``-e`` argument tells **treedentify** that we want to classify any tips beginning with ``otu``.
 You might want to swap this for ``uniq`` or something else if your OTU or ASV sequences have different names.
 The ``-u`` argument tells **treedentify** to check NCBI to get the complete taxonomy of any matches.